 — Potted crayfish —

-For those of you who know me, I am not a huge fan of crayfish.
-I did try a nibble of this dish but left it after that nibble.
-It was good and the flavoring was nice but one nibble was enough for me.
+I am not a huge fan of crayfish, but I did try a nibble of this dish, and left it after that nibble.
 I did devour the brown bread toasts though.

 — Mini Yorkshire Pudding —

-This was one of my favorites simply because I love regular Yorkshire pudding.
-If you are not familiar with Yorkshire pudding it is actually a bread, not the creamy dessert pudding we have in the states.
+This was one of my favorites simply because I love Yorkshire pudding.
+If you are not familiar with Yorkshire pudding, it is actually a bread, not the creamy dessert pudding we have in the states.
 It is made with using beef drippings from the roast beef that it accompanies.
-This miniature version was impressively created and delicious to taste.
+This miniature version was impressively created, and delicious to taste.

 — Scones and Pastries —